As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 What kind of crust is best?

-If you’d rather make a crust from scratch, use store-bought dough, or a different frozen crust, by all means, go for it.
+If you’d rather make a crust from scratch or use store-bought dough, by all means, go for it.
 Simply follow the oven temperature & cooking times on the package.

-Keep in mind that the Monteli crust is 10 inches.
+Keep in mind that the crust I use is 10 inches.
 Adjust accordingly with the amount of toppings you might need on a different sized crust.

 What about the special sauce?

-If you want to make a double batch, it’s also terrific on a jackfruit reuben or vegan crab cakes.
+If you want to make a double batch, it’s also terrific on a jackfruit reuben, Rachel sandwich, or vegan crab cakes.

 Short on time?
 Grab a bottle of prepared vegan Thousand Island dressing to use instead of homemade.